biothings/biothings.api/docs/doc/standalone.rst

   0 document(s) added, 0 document(s) deleted, 130 document(s) updated

 We can see here we don't have any local data release (``Current local version: 'None'``), whereas the latest online (at that time) is from
 November 26th 2017.
-We can also see the release note with the different chanages involved in the release (whether it's new version, or the number of documents that changed).
+We can also see the release note with the different changes involved in the release (whether it's a new version, or the number of documents that changed).

 .. code:: bash